RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-okta-generic.md

     {{<image filename="images/rc/saml/sm_saml_2.png" alt="" >}}{{</image>}}

 1. Select **Enable** and wait a few seconds for the status to change.
-You will then be able to **Download** the service provider (SP) metadata.
+You will then be able to download the service provider (SP) metadata.
 Save the file to your local hard disk.

     {{<image filename="images/rc/saml/sm_saml_3.png" alt="" >}}{{</image>}}